 - Handlers must be 14 years of age or older.
-Facilities may have different age requirements. - TDV Covid Policy: In order to attend TDV certifications or clinics, attendees need to have received the following: - o 2 COVID SHOTS (Moderna & Pfizer) - 1 COVID SHOT (Johnson & Johnson) - Boosters are encouraged but not required.
-Facilities and programs visited by therapy dogs as part of the evaluation process and as certified members may have additional vaccination requirements. - Dogs must have been tested and evaluated by TDV in order to achieve certified status; to keep this status current, membership must be renewed each year. - Annual renewals: Members receive an annual membership renewal form requiring the dog's rabies record, if due, and membership fees.
+Facilities may have different age requirements. - Dogs must have been tested and evaluated by TDV in order to achieve certified status; to keep this status current, membership must be renewed each year. - Annual renewals: Members receive an annual membership renewal form requiring the dog's rabies record, if due, and membership fees.
 Each year that you renew your membership you will receive an updated sticker to attach to your dog's photo ID.
 If you do not renew by the established deadlines, you may be required to be re-tested and re-evaluated (at the rate of a first-time membership) before membership is re-established. - Members must notify TDV (Admin@Therapydogs.org) before bringing their certified therapy dog to any facility in order to be covered by TDV liability insurance.
 This information is kept in our database. - All dogs engaging in visits must have a current membership with TDV and must wear the TDV photo identification tag with current sticker and the TDV bandanna.
 Failure to do so will void TDV liability insurance. - A dog may wear the logo or identification of only one organization at a time.
 The wearing of more than one will void TDV liability insurance. - Members may not use TDV's logo on communications or publications of any kind without express TDV permission. - All certified teams are expected to become active volunteers.
-TDV does not certify dogs solely for community/school projects, short-term community service requirements, rental housing agreements, travel requirements, etc. - Members must not use affiliation with TDV or certification status for any financial or professional gain. - Certification may not be used to gain rights typically reserved for service dogs, such as access to non-dog friendly establishments, airlines, housing that restricts dogs, etc. - Visits to private residences: Due to liability and personal safety concerns, TDV prohibits therapy dog visits to private residences.
+TDV does not certify dogs solely for community/school projects, short-term community service requirements, rental housing agreements, travel requirements, etc. - Members must not use affiliation with TDV or certification status for any financial or professional gain. - Certification may not be used to gain rights typically reserved for service dogs, such as access to nondog friendly establishments, airlines, housing that restricts dogs, etc. - Visits to private residences: Due to liability and personal safety concerns, TDV prohibits therapy dog visits to private residences.
 For example, TDV is not able to accommodate private, in-home visits requested by an individual or an agency/facility.
-Some exceptions may be considered on a case-bycase basis. - Members, while engaged in therapy dog visits or activities organized by TDV, are covered for incidents caused by their dogs to others, by TDV liability insurance for up to \$1,000,000, after first utilizing their homeowner's insurance as first payer. - TDV may revoke certification/membership at any time if policies are not followed or the dog poses a perceived threat.
+Some exceptions may be considered on a case-by-case basis. - Members, while engaged in therapy dog visits or activities organized by TDV, are covered for incidents caused by their dogs to others, by TDV liability insurance for up to \$1,000,000, after first utilizing their homeowner's insurance as first payer. - TDV may revoke certification/membership at any time if policies are not followed or the dog poses a perceived threat.